kofoworola-e/DSS/Clustering/README.md

 ## What’s Next?

 I’ll be diving deeper into clustering algorithms, experimenting with different techniques, and applying them to various datasets.
-This repository will be updated with my findings, project-specific details, and new resources as I continue my exploration of clustering.
+This repository will be updated with my findings, project-specific details, and new resources as I progress.

 Feel free to explore the resources, review my assignments, and follow along with my learning journey!